thorlindberg/thesis/dissertation/8-1-3 results-syntax-references.md

 <!--

 `Detailed design:` an enumerated list describing how the proposed changes are expressed, fluxuating between description and samples of code or other material that showcase these expressions.
 This should include a criticial reflection on the proposed expressions and unsupported expressions if any exist in the implementation.

-`Alternatives considered:` a step-wise description of alternative changes, fluxuating between description and samples of code or other material that demonstrate the alternative implementations.
-This can vary greatly in how closely the alternatives correlate or do not correlate, as there are often multiple varied paths to achieving the same effect.

 -->